progressivetech/com.jlacey.electoral/README.md

 ### Settings page

 After installation, configure the extension at **Administer » System Settings » Electoral API**.
-Then click the "API Settings" tabl.
+Then click the "API Settings" tab.
 See screenshot below, with an explanation of each option:

 ![Screenshot of Electoral API Settings page](/images/settings_screen.png)